-Medicare does not cover most dental care, dental procedures, any supplies such as cleanings, fillings, tooth extractions, dentures, dental plates, or other dental devices.
-However, Medicare Part A will pay for certain dental services performed in a hospital.
+Original Medicare does not cover most dental care such as cleanings, fillings, tooth extractions, dentures, dental plates or other dental devices.
+However, Medicare Part A can pay for certain dental services performed in a hospital.

 According to the Medicare.gov dental coverage rules, “Medicare Part A can pay for inpatient hospital care if you need to have emergency or complicated dental procedures, even though the dental care isn’t covered.”

 Some situations in which Medicare may cover dental services are listed below.